-Other than that, Wainwright loved his time in the central region.
-As enigmatic as he was, you could feel he was starting to open up a little and become more relaxed in his role as a guidebook author.
+Apart from that, Wainwright loved his time in the central region.
+As enigmatic as he was, you could feel he started opening up a little and becoming more relaxed in his role as a guidebook author.

 A First Edition is identified by:

-- Steel blue case with round corners and silver lettering
+- Steel blue case with round corners and silver blocking

 - 12/6 price on the dust jacket